i-ambale/Dropping-Tables-With-Relations-in-SQL/README.md

 #⚡ Caveat on Dropping Tables with Relations
+This project demonstrates proper techniques for managing database tables that have foreign key relationships, specifically focusing on how to safely drop tables that are being referenced by other tables.

+---
+# Key Concepts
+Foreign Key Constraints
+When dropping tables that are referenced by foreign keys in other tables, you must either:

+1. Drop the dependent tables first

+2. Temporarily disable foreign key checks

+3. Use CASCADE options (where supported)

+--
 ## 🧠 Learning Objectives
 Understand how to drop a table that is referenced by another table using a foreign key.